brajeshwar/brajeshwar.github.io/_posts/2007/2007-05-09-javas-weapon-to-kill-flash-ajax-silverlight-javafx.md

----
-layout: post
-title: Java's weapon to kill Flash, Ajax, SilverLight - JavaFX
+# Java's weapon to kill Flash, Ajax, SilverLight - JavaFX
----

 Java have long failed to woo Internet users on the client front-end.
 Flash was ruling it for years; but wit the recent announcement of <a href="/2007/microsoft-plans-to-topple-flash/">SilverLight</a> from Microsoft, Sun could no longer stay behind.
 So, they are trying again with a consumer-flavored Java - JavaFX.